TheMarex/ba-thesis/ba.md

 This allows the stabilizer to use patterns that where generated synthetically, e.g. by a pattern generator, or patterns that are the results of (adapted) motion capturing.
 The methode proposed by Kajita does not need a torque controlled robot, but works with position control.
-This was very important for the selection of this stabilizer as, the motors in \name{Bullet} are velocity controlled.
+This was very important for the selection of this stabilizer as, the motors in \name{Bullet} are velocity controlled, thus we can not controll the torque directly.

 The controller works by attaching control frames to specific points on the robot.
 The reference position of this frames can be calculated from the input trajectory using forwards kinematics.